1300zone/1300zone/README.md

 @1300zone

 making a light novel for fun

-coding + making music
+making music

-not certain about collabs
+not certain about collabs suck at leadership
-AEEDP#3564

 <!---
 1300zone/1300zone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.